DHSC has collected reference costs from NHS providers for every financial year since 1997.

-The data collected in reference costs are presented in three ways:
+The data collected in reference costs is presented in 3 ways:

-national schedules of reference costs - these show the national average units costs derived from the average unit costs of NHS provider
+national schedules of reference costs - these show the national average unit costs derived from the average unit costs of NHS provider

 reference costs index - a measure of the relative efficiency of NHS providers

-database of source data – publishing the data submitted by NHS providers gives a valuable source of information for benchmarking of costs and other more detailed analysis.
-Please note that only source data from 2008 to 2009 are currently available.
+database of source data - publishing the data submitted by NHS providers gives a valuable source of information for benchmarking of costs and other more detailed analysis (only source data from 2008 to 2009 is currently available)

 The submission of reference costs by NHS providers is supported by detailed guidance published each year by the department.
 This guidance has been part of Monitor’s ‘Approved Costing Guidance’ since 2013.